cosmos/ibc-go/docs/versioned_docs/version-v7.3.x/03-light-clients/04-wasm/03-integration.md

 # Integration

 Learn how to integrate the `08-wasm` module in a chain binary and about the recommended approaches depending on whether the [`x/wasm` module](https://github.com/CosmWasm/wasmd/tree/main/x/wasm) is already used in the chain.
-The following document only applies for Cosmos SDK chains. {synopsis}
+The following document only applies for Cosmos SDK chains.

 ## `app.go` setup